 Under these conditions it is important to remember: As a lawyer, you are becoming a professional advocate.
 If your school isn’t providing you the resources you need to have the closest thing possible to the full law school experience, then demand those resources.
 After all, they’ll be demanding full tuition.

-For students taking a Live Online LSAT class, you have the precious advantage of having instructors that were trained for a Live Online format.
-Blueprint’s in-person classes weren’t quickly moved to a live online format in response to the current pandemic.
+For students taking a Live Course LSAT class, you have the precious advantage of having instructors that were trained for a Live Course format.
+Blueprint’s in-person classes weren’t quickly moved to a live course format in response to the current pandemic.
 We’ve refined the format over the years and didn’t even bat an eye when the world turned digital.
 We know the best strategies to keep students engaged during our Zoom lessons and how to drive information home after class ends.
 We could teach Zoom classes on how to teach Zoom classes, but we’re in the LSAT business.